thethales/File-Examples/readmeteste.md

 The ```README.ME``` file is dynamically built from a Python [script](./meta-files/run_updateReadmeFile.py), that amalgamates every metadata file into a single document.
 While the _metadata .yml files_ themselves are updated and created by another _Python_ [script](./meta-files/run_updateMetadata.py).

-The specific inner workings are describe in detail in the [docs section](./meta-files/docs)
+The resulting _summary_ of files is presented below.
+For the specific inner workings consult the [docs section](./meta-files/docs), where the everything is describe in detail.

 # Summary